Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Basic Hawkes model

-where $\otimes$ denotes the Kronecker product and $\vc$ is the vectorization operator.
-By assuming the steady state condition, the first and second moments of $\lambda$s do not depend on the time; however, $\E[\bm{\lambda}_t \bm{N}_t^{\top}]$ depends on time.
+where $\otimes$ denotes the Kronecker product, and $\vc$ is the vectorization operator.
+Assuming the steady state condition, the first and second moments of $\lambda$ do not depend on time.
+However, $\E[\bm{\lambda}_t \bm{N}_t^{\top}]$ depends on time.